nagasudhirpulla/dotnet_core_arch_notes/spawn_interprocess_child_process.md

-* In this example we will spawn a python child process and get real-time updates through its output stream
+* In this example we will create a python child process and get real-time updates through its output stream

 ```cs
 using System;